bndtools/bnd/cnf/gradle/doc/BUILDING-GRADLE.md

 * &nbsp;```gradleBuild_indexOBRCompressed``` if set to ```true``` then a compressed OBR index is generated.

-This task is automatically disabled when no index directories have been defined or when no OBR indexes are configured to be created (either uncompressed or compressed).

-#### indexR5

-This task creates an uncompressed R5 index and/or a compressed R5 index of one or more configured directories, and is completely equivalent to the ```indexOBR``` task.

 R5 index generation is controlled by the properties

 * &nbsp;```gradleBuild_indexR5Uncompressed```: if set to ```true``` then an